This post shows how to make a great lemon curd recipe using fresh lemon and eggs. It's bright, thick, and full of lemon flavor.

 Storing lemon curd

-Pour the curd through a sieve, into a clean jar.
-The sieve will remove the lemon rind in there and any bits of egg that may have overcooked.
+Pour the curd mixture through a fine-mesh sieve, into a clean jar.
+The sieve will remove the lemon rind in there and any egg bits that may have overcooked.
 It makes a much smoother curd.

 Other citrus curds

-If you have an abundance of another citrus, like limes, clementines, oranges, or grapefruit, you can use this recipe for those too!
+If you have an abundance of another citrus, like limes, Meyer lemons, clementines, oranges, or grapefruit, you can use this recipe for those too!
+Lime curd and grapefruit curd are delicious and tart.
+Orange curd will need the addition of a little lemon or other tart citrus juice to balance out the sweetness.

-Try your homemade lemon curd spread over toast, dolloped over ice cream or yoghurt, or on sourdough pancakes and homemade Belgian waffles.
-It makes a great filling for lemon layer cakes and lemon pies.
+Try your homemade lemon curd in brioche donuts, spread over pancakes, poured in a tart shell, or dolloped over ice cream, yogurt, and fresh fruit.
+It makes a great filling for sponge cake and lemon pie.

 Looking for more citrus recipes?
 Check out this cardamom and orange scone recipe for inspiration.